andylampi/BlogNodejs/README.md

 This is a blog designed with Nodejs, pug and mongoDB.
-For authentication there is a mix between JWT and cookie. it' have been used the pattern MVC and so the code is organizated. br
+For authentication there is a mix between JWT and cookie. it' have been used the pattern MVC and so the code is organizated.

-#Run Blog:
+# Run Blog:
   **node server.js**
- #Down Blog:
+ # Down Blog:
   **CTRL + C**
- ##Remember there is a .env for run server
+ ## Remember there is a .env for run server